Did Adele Cancel Fireworks For The Rest Of Tour After Her Son Was Hurt?

 Adele’s next concert is on Saturday in Brisbane, Australia.

 Adele’s Perth show was the first of the Australian leg of her world tour.
-The singer took the stage in a new dress for the tour, a stunning plum-colored gown from designer Zuhair Murad’s 2015 haute couture collection, according to Yahoo Style.
+The singer took the stage in a new dress for the tour in a stunning plum-colored gown from designer Zuhair Murad’s 2015 haute couture collection, according to Yahoo Style.

 During the show in Perth on Tuesday night, Adele brought up a popular local drag performer named DJ Feminem.